jekor/fsrest/README.markdown

 ### Multiple Choices

 If content negotiation (based on the request's `Accept` header) turns up multiple equally-good results, fsrest will respond with HTTP error code 300 ("Multiple Choices").
 This is most likely to happen when a browser makes a request with `Accept: */*`.
-You can set a default representation for these situations by symlinking the preferred representation to `GET`.
+You can set a default representation for these situations by symlinking the preferred representation to a file named `GET`.